XRPLF/xrpl-dev-portal/tx_format.md

 The `Domain` field is represented as the hex string of the lowercase ASCII of the domain.
 For example, the domain *example.com* would be represented as `"6578616d706c652e636f6d"`.

+To remove the `Domain` field from an account, send an AccountSet with the Domain set to an empty string.

-Client applications can use the [ripple.txt](https://ripple.com/wiki/Ripple.txt) file hosted by the domain to confirm that the account is actually operated by that domain.
+Client applications can use the [ripple.txt](https://ripple.com/wiki/Ripple.txt) file hosted by the domain to confirm that the account is actually operated by that domain. *Note:* We expect the *host-meta* component of [Gateway Services](https://wiki.ripple.com/Gateway_Services) to replace ripple.txt for this purpose.

 ### AccountSet Flags ###

 There are several options which can be either enabled or disabled for an account.
-Account Options are represented by different types of flags depending on the situation:
+Account options are represented by different types of flags depending on the situation:

 * The `AccountSet` transaction type has several "AccountSet Flags" (prefixed *asf*) that can enable an option when passed as the `SetFlag` parameter, or disable an option when passed as the `ClearFlag` parameter.
-* The `AccountSet` transaction type has several **DEPRECATED** transaction flags (prefixed *tf*) that can be used to enable or disable specific account options when passed in the `Flags` parameter.
-This style is deprecated, and new account options will not have new corresponding transaction flags.
+* The `AccountSet` transaction type has several transaction flags (prefixed *tf*) that can be used to enable or disable specific account options when passed in the `Flags` parameter.
+This style is discouraged, and new account options will not have new corresponding transaction flags.
 * The `AccountRoot` ledger node type has several ledger-specific-flags (prefixed *lsf*) which represent the state of particular account options within a particular ledger.
 Naturally, the values apply until a later ledger version changes them.

 The preferred way to enable and disable Account Flags is using the `SetFlag` and `ClearFlag` parameters of an AccountSet transaction.
 AccountSet flags have names that begin with *asf*.